advisely/showcase/README.md

 **Export includes:**
 - All cards with positions and sizes
+- All text fields with content, fonts, sizes, and colors
 - Background settings (color/gradient/image with opacity and blur)
 - Active layout and guide customizations (color, stroke width)
 - Zoom and pan state